tsheaff/yahtzee/README.md

 # yahtzee

-Emperical Yahtzee probability calculator, written in golang
+Empirical Yahtzee probability calculator, written in golang

 Run with `go run ./main/yahtzee.go` from terminal.
 This will output something like the following: